openpolitics/manifesto/transport.md

 ## Electric and Alternative Fuel Vehicles

-Incentivise existing fuelling stations to install charging units for electric vehicles to help create a nationwide network and overcome the perception of 'range anxiety' amongst consumers.
+Incentivise existing fuelling stations to install charging units for electric vehicles to help create a nationwide network and overcome the perception of "range anxiety" amongst consumers.

 Incentivise existing fuelling stations to install hydrogen fuel pumps.